-Because nuclear facilities sometimes utilize stainless steel structural materials, AWS D1.6/D1.6M (AWS, 2007), AWS A5.4/A5.4M (AWS, 2006a), and AWS A5.9/A5.9M (AWS, 2006b) have been added to the Nuclear Specification.
-Previous AISC Nuclear Specifications referenced ASME Boiler and Pressure Vessel Code Section Ix for stainless welding, but with the availability of AWS D1.6/D1.6M, the reference to Section Ix has not been incorporated in this version of the Nuclear Specification.
+Because nuclear facilities sometimes utilize stainless steel structural materials, AWS D1.6/D1.6M (AWS, 2007), AWS A5.4/A5.4M (AWS, 2014), and AWS A5.9/A5.9M (AWS, 2012) have been added to the Nuclear Specification.
+Previous AISC nuclear specifications referenced ASME Boiler and Pressure Vessel Code, Section IX, for stainless welding, but with the availability of AWS D1.6/D1.6M, the reference to Section IX was deleted from the 2012 Nuclear Specification.